 After Halloween, Holiday craziness seems to rush in like a freight train.
 We’re not ready!
-Ease into that Holiday Feelin’ with this recipe that takes mere minutes, but gives you the warm fuzzies for the rest of the day.
+Ease into that Holiday Feelin’ with this recipe that takes mere minutes, but gives you warm fuzzies for the rest of the day.

-It’s a matter of tossing those pieces in some olive oil and salt, and roasting in a hot oven until they’re soft (about 20 minutes.)
+Slice the acorn squash horizontally (against the ridges rather than with them), so you get lovely scalloped edges that are as pretty as a picture.
+Then it’s just a matter of tossing those pieces in some olive oil and salt, and roasting in a hot oven until they’re soft (about 20 minutes.)
 We’ll often use the toaster oven since we make these in a small batch — perfect for lunch with a salad or as a side with dinner.

 A little bit of crunch (and not a lot of effort) can turn ordinary roasted squash into something more special.
 Heat a pat of butter in a skillet, add some chopped garlic and thyme leaves and when fragrant, toss in a handful of panko.
 As you stir, the panko will toast and absorb those lovely flavors.
 Then it’s just a matter of a flick of your hand to scatter the magic and you’re done!